phongnt570/ascent/README.md

 ### RoBERTa models
-Download our pretrained models for triple clustering and facet type labeling and extract to the project's root folder.
+Download our pretrained models for triple clustering and facet type labeling from this link: https://www.dropbox.com/s/go8ky3qqshjqo5x/models.zip?dl=0 then extract it to the project's root folder.

 ### Bing API Key
 Edit the file `config.ini` and provide your __Bing API Key__ and